-Train a Lennard-Jones potential#
+Train a Lennard-Jones potential

 In this tutorial, we train a Lennard-Jones potential that is build in KLIFF (i.e. not models archived on OpenKIM).
 From a user’s perspective, a KLIFF built-in model is not different from a KIM model.

-Compare this with tut_kim_sw.
+Compare this with the tutorial on Stillinger-Weber potential.

-from kliff.calculators import Calculator
+from kliff.legacy.calculators import Calculator

 from kliff.dataset import Dataset

-from kliff.loss import Loss
+from kliff.legacy.loss import Loss

 from kliff.models import LennardJones